-Interest and Dividend Payments.- All listed payees are exempt except the payee in item (9).
+Interest and dividend payments.
+All listed payees are exempt except the payee in item 9.

-Broker Transactions.- All payees listed in items (1) through (13) are exempt.
+Broker transactions.
+All payees listed in items 1 through 13 are exempt.
 A person registered under the Investment Advisors Act of 1940 who regularly acts as a broker is also exempt.

-Payments Subject to Reporting Under Sections 6041 and 6041A.- These payments are generally exempt from backup withholding only if made to payees listed in items (1) through (7).
-However, a corporation (except certain hospitals described in Regulations section 1.6041-3(c)) that provides medical and health care services, or bills and collects payments for such services, is not exempt from backup withholding.
+Payments reportable under Sections 6041 and 6041A.
+These payments are generally exempt from backup withholding only if made to payees listed in items 1 through 7.
+However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from withholding: